Fridge003/SoundLib/README.md

 ## Project Introduction

 Clone the project, install all dependencies (django) manually, and run the server using command `python manage.py runserver` to start.
+For production use, please run via uwsgi (see uwsgi.ini), which automatically configures the website to non-debug mode and runs silently in the background.

 ### Upload Recordings